Configure synchronization with a server

 WebStorm distinguishes among in-place, local, and remote servers, however the meaning of these terms in the context of WebStorm slightly differs from their common meaning:

-- An in-place server is a server whose document root is the parent of the project root, either immediate or not.
-In other words, the Web server is running on your computer, your project is under its document root, and you do your development directly on the server.
+In the in-place server configuration, the server is running on your computer, your project is under its document root (for example, in the /htdocs folder), and you do your development directly on the server.

-- A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.
+A local server is a server that is running in a local or a mounted folder and whose document root is NOT the parent of the project root.

 Server access configuration